openwdl/wdl/SPEC.md

     * `Float`
 * Alias: `maxCpu`

-Specifies the maximum CPU to be provisioned for a task.
+A hint to the execution engine that the task expects to use no more than the specified number of CPUs.
 The value of this hint has the same specification as [`requirements.cpu`](#cpu).

 ##### `max_memory`